Ace every interview with Interview AiBoxInterview AiBox real-time AI assistant

 Why This Is Already True

 The shift is not theoretical anymore.
-It is visible in public hiring products.
+It is visible in public hiring products and public AI tooling.

-- HireVue now publicly documents AI-driven candidate interactions, including on-demand text interviews and AI-assisted interview insights.
+- HireVue continues to document AI-driven candidate interactions, including on-demand text interviews and AI-assisted interview insights.

 The practical takeaway is simple: not every company has an AI interviewer, but enough of the hiring stack already does that candidates need to adapt.